Rutgers, The State University of New Jersey

 - Which courses are included in the pilot?

 - All courses that are taught through Canvas will have their surveys through evaluationkit instead of Sakai.
-In addition, some academic units have moved all their course surveys into evaluationKit, so far this includes:
+In addition, some academic units have moved all their course surveys into evaluationKit, as of Spring 2017 this includes:

 - School of Social Work